adielBm/obsidian-tex-plugin/README.md

 # Usage

 - Use a code block with the `tex` language identifier
-- Include `\documentclass` at the beginning of your TeX code
+- Include `\documentclass{standalone}` at the beginning of your TeX code

+# Example

+code exmaple is from [obsidian-tikzjax](https://github.com/artisticat1/obsidian-tikzjax).

 ![Example usage](image.png)